akondrahman/59115ASE/project/Report.md

 _The goal of this project is to help software engineering researchers to analyze the Integrated Project Model Defect Flow Chain proposed by Abdel-Hamid and Madnick, by implementing the model, and optimizing the model using a standard optimizer_.

+We state our contributions as following:
+* A modular, extendible implementation of the Integrated Project Model Defect Flow Chain * An implementation that integrates a standard optimizer with the Integrated Project Model Defect Chain to facilitate further analysis

 ## Background and Related Work
 ## Assumptions
 ## Implementation